lkhamvongsa/FAIR-training-handbook/docs/chapters/chapter_10.md

 Each **author** is expected to:

-- Have made substantial contributions in the capacity of one of the roles in the [credit matrix](#credit-matrix)
+- Have made substantial contributions to at least one of the following:
+    - conception or design
+    - creation of exercises
+    - creation of lectures
+    - creation of the learner’s environment
+    - drafting/revision
 - Have approved the course version
 - Be personally accountable for their contributions